YSU faculty union says talks ‘unproductive,’ inches toward strike

-YOUNGSTOWN, Ohio (WKBN) – Negotiators for the faculty union at Youngstown State University said talks Wednesday were “unproductive” and the membership is “one step closer to a strike.”
+YOUNGSTOWN, Ohio (WYTV) – Negotiators for the faculty union at Youngstown State University said talks Wednesday were “unproductive” and the membership is “one step closer to a strike.”

 YSU-OEA spokesperson Mark Vopat said ongoing contract issues with YSU administration have stalled.